-Is there a trial day before a child is officially enrolled?
+• Is there a trial day before a child is officially enrolled?

-Prior to enrollment, we ask that children visit a classroom for 1-2 hours.
+Prior to enrollment, we ask that children visit a classroom from 9:00-11:45.
 This will give us insight into how we can best serve your child.
 Occasionally children looking into enrolling in a full day classroom will need to begin with just staying for half of the day until they are more comfortable with the separation and longer day.

-How do you ensure that children are ready for kindergarten?
+How are you ensuring that children are ready for kindergarten?